jaredmales/aoSystem/README.md

 Run that command in the directory you want as the top-level directory of the mxlib source repository on your local machine.
 Then follow the remaining installation instructions at: https://jaredmales.github.io/mxlib/group__installation.html

 Note: I have installed this on CentOS6 and 7, and Ubuntu 16.04 and 17.04.
-Joesph Long has successfully compiled it on macOS Darwin (and contributed a bunch of changes to the makefiles so it works).
+Joseph Long has successfully compiled it on macOS Darwin (and contributed a bunch of changes to the makefiles so it works).